burakkose/in-memory-search-query/README.md

-# quick-sample-ehcache-query
+# Ehcache search
-Sample use of Ehcache search api
+This is a quick and very dirty sample.